magicball-network/.github/profile/README.md

 For example, the main site's content is generated based on _site_ repository.

-## Sponsoring

-You can sponsor the MBN via GitHub's sponsor system.
-This can be a reoccuring sponsorship or a one time gift.
-The money received will be used for the various hosting bills of the MBN.

 ## Contributing

 You can contribute to various repositories, please check the repositories for further information.
-For questions or other feedback, please stop by on your [forums](https://forum.magicball.net/).
+For questions or other feedback, please stop by on our [forums](https://forum.magicball.net/).

 ## About